 About the Owls

-Learn about the real pygmy-owls and events that inspired the characters and stories in The Pygmy-Owls of Forest Park.
+Here you can learn about the real pygmy-owls and events that inspired the stories in The PYGMY-OWLS of FOREST PARK.
 Fresh content (photos, videos, science results) will be added to this page at regular intervals beginning in May 2025.
+A collection of awesome high resolution photos by Scott Carpenter can also be viewed and here.

 A female pygmy-owl emerges from her nest cavity near the Maple Trail back in June of 2007.
 It was the first of 5 nests that I found in Forest Park that year, and the first of 87 nests that I ultimately found in the park over the years.
-She laid only 4 eggs that year.
-The nest was successful!
+She laid only 4 eggs that year, and the nest was ultimately successful.
+The following year she laid 7 eggs but suffered a tragic fate when a predator entered the nest while she was incubating her eggs.

 The coolest nest I ever found was at the base of this burned out stump snag in 2007.
 I didn't know much about how to find nests back then and was frustrated after many days of searching for this one.
-So I sat down next to that stump to take a break.
-I was lazily tracing the outline of a hole in the stump with my index finger when the female popped out of the nest hole on the other side (yellow arrow).
+I sat down next to this stump to take a break one days.
+As I was lazily tracing the outline of a hole in the stump with my index finger, the female pygmy-owl popped out of the nest hole on the other side (yellow arrow).
 I could not have been more surprised.
-I was seating on the ground and the hole she came out of was below me.
+The nest hole was so low that even though I was seated on the ground next to the stump, she emerged below me.

 The third pygmy-owl nest found in 2007 was in an enormous cavity near the bottom of the burned out stump described in the prior photo.
 The character "Rochelle" is based the female that nested there and at a different stump in 2008.